opencodewin/MediaEditor/README.md

 <h2 align="center">⭐️ Welcome to MediaEditor Community Software! ⭐️</h2>

 MediaEditor Community(MEC) is a highly integrated and easy to learn application software that can be used to **create, edit, and produce** high-quality videos.
-The functions involve **video editing, video filters, video fusion, audio mixing, and text processing**.🌼
+The functions involve **video editing, video filters, video transition, audio mixing, and text processing**.🌼

 ## News
 ### **⭐️⭐️⭐️ - 2023/05/19 [v0.9.7](https://github.com/opencodewin/MediaEditor/releases/tag/v0.9.7) is release.**
-  - 🔥 Supported plugin, which can expand filters, fusions, effects and AI, according to your own needs.
+  - 🔥 Supported plugin, which can expand filters, transitions, effects and AI, according to your own needs.
-  - 💡 More effect and fusion node.
+  - 💡 More effect and transition node.
   - 💡 More convenient way of UI operations.
   - 💡 Some known bugs fixed and optimizations of core features.